Canadian Television Fund: Timeline

-The Canadian Television Fund (CTF) receives its funding from two primary sources: the Department of Canadian Heritage and broadcasting distribution undertakings (BDUs).
+The CTF receives its funding from two primary sources: the Department of Canadian Heritage and broadcasting distribution undertakings (BDUs).
 In addition, the CTF receives revenue from recoupment on production investments made through its Equity Investment Program.
 Under licence agreements with the Canadian Radio-television and Telecommunications Commission, BDUs are required to contribute up to 5% of their gross broadcasting revenue to Canadian programming, with 1.5% to 5% to be contributed to production funds.
 Of the total contributions to production funds, at least 80% must be directed to the CTF.

-By fostering the growth of television production in Canada through financial investment and industry research, the Canadian Television Fund (CTF) supports the development of Canadian talent, programs and audiences.
+By fostering the growth of television production in Canada through financial investment and industry research, the CTF supports the development of Canadian talent, programs and audiences.
 Since 1995, the CTF has contributed to the creation of over 25,000 hours of Canadian programming and has infused over $2.5 billion into the industry, triggering the production of over $8 billion of Canadian programming.
 CTF-supported productions have cultivated thousands of jobs in the Canadian television sector.